crnobog69/gn/README.md

 1. click the extension icon in your toolbar
 2. enter the "from" url (e.g., `github.com`)
 3. enter the "to" url (e.g., `github.io`)
+4. select a category (optional)
-4. check "preserve path" if you want to maintain the url path during redirect
+5. check "preserve path" if you want to maintain the url path during redirect
-5. click "add"
+6. click "add"

 ### managing rules

+- search: use the search box to filter rules
+- wildcards: use `*` in the "from" url for pattern matching
+- categories: organize rules by category, color-coded
+- stats: click "stats" to see most used rules
+- bulk: select multiple rules to enable/disable/delete in bulk
 - edit: click the "edit" button to modify a rule
 - copy: click "copy" to copy a rule to clipboard, then paste into the form
 - delete: remove unwanted rules
 - collapse: click on a rule header to collapse/expand it
 - double-click the "rules" header to delete all rules

+### keyboard shortcuts

+- `Ctrl+N`: focus new rule form
+- `Ctrl+F`: focus search box
+- `Ctrl+Enter`: add/update rule
+- `Escape`: cancel/close modals
+- `Ctrl+A` (in search): select all visible rules

+### rule templates

+- click "templates" to quickly add privacy-focused redirects (e.g., YouTube → Invidious)

 ### preserve path feature